He who trusts in his riches will fall but the righteous will flourish like a green leaf.

-God alone is the life giver and we are life receivers.
-We flourish only as we are embedded in Him, and receive nourishment from Him on a moment by moment basis.
+God alone is the life giver, and we are life receivers.
+We flourish only as we are embedded in Him, and receive existence and nourishment from Him on a moment by moment basis.

-Jesus, the last Adam, is a life giving spirit (1 Corinthians 15:45).
-He told his disciples, “I am the vine, you are the branches... abide in me... apart from me you can do nothing,” (John 15:5).
+Jesus, the last Adam, is a life giving spirit (1 Corinthians 15:45), telling his disciples, “I am the vine, you are the branches... abide in me... apart from me you can do nothing,” John 15:5.